7 day Garden Route & Safari (CT-CT)

 Day 7: End of Itinerary

-We journey to the scenic coastal town of Hermanus, renowned for its whale watching, a place where Southern Right whales return annually during the winter and early spring months (July to November).
+In the afternoon, we explore the scenic coastal town of Hermanus, renowned for its whale watching, a place where Southern Right whales return annually during the winter and early spring months (July to November).

-Here we’ll say hamba kahle, good bye.
+Here we’ll say hamba kahle, goodbye.

 Activities and Services